veillax1354/veillax1354/README.md

 ## Hi!
 I'm Veillax!
 I'm learning Python, HTML, and CSS right now, but I'm not really great at it.
 I've been working on projects, and I hope my skills improve soon!

+My name is pronounced like this:
+`ˈviːlæks`

+`ˈ`: indicates stress on the first syllable
+`viː`: long "ee" sound, like in "meet" or "seen"
+`læ`: slightly different from "lax" in "relax".
+Here, it's closer to the vowel sound in "cat" or "trap"
+`ks`: same as "lax" in "relax", a combination of "k" and "s" sounds

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=veillax&layout=compact&theme=tokyonight)](https://github.com/veillax/#)

 ---